Hauptallee-Huegel-Homies/Flunkyball-Rules/rules/en.md

 In the next _Action Phase_ with the offending party as _Offence_, the teams swap roles without a throw attempt.
 The following actions result in a minor penalty:

-1. Leaving the pitch, without unanimous vote of all remaining players.
+1. Leaving the _pitch_, without unanimous vote of all remaining players.
 2. Stepping in front of the _beerline_ as _Offence_, or during the _Action
    Phase_ as _Defence_.
 3. Lifting the container too early during the _Reaction Phase_ as _Offence_.
 4. Touching the container during the _Reaction Phase_ as _Defence_.
 5. Touching someone else's drink.
 6. The container tipping over without spilling drinks.
-The container has to be repositioned immediatly.
+The container has to be repositioned upright immediatly, without further penalties for touching the container.

 ## Major